< Back to blog

-Whilst bridging finance was once a specialist product, it’s now being used across the UK much more frequently.
-More borrowers are starting to appreciate how they can utilise this short-term lending product to benefit their property transactions and businesses, be it for property development or property investment.
+While bridging finance was once a specialist product, it’s now being used more frequently across the UK.
+More and more property developers are starting to appreciate how they can utilise this short-term lending product to benefit their property transactions and businesses, be it for property development or property investment.

 The bridging market grew more than 8.5% in the first quarter of 2022 compared to 2021, with people using it for property investment.